-This is part one of a blog series entitled “Revisiting MACRA.”
-In this series we provide an overview of MACRA, and offer several strategies to help boost performance and create value in your practice.
+This is part one of a blog series entitled “Revisiting MACRA;” see parts two and three.
+In this series we provide an overview of MACRA, and offer patient engagement strategies to help boost performance in the practice setting.

 A new Health Affairs study found that after year one of the Medicare Access and CHIP Reauthorization Act of 2015 or MACRA, 60 percent of physicians reported being not at all or only slightly familiar with the policy, and only 8 percent reported being very familiar.
 In light of these statistics, as well as recent CMS-proposed rules to change MACRA, it’s important that physicians continue to educate themselves about the regulatory environment, which will increasingly impact how they get reimbursed and deliver care to patients.

 The 30,000-foot View of MACRA

 When MACRA was introduced in 2015, the physician community praised it as a step in the right direction.
 The law replaced the flawed Sustainable Growth Rate or SGR, which was a set of economic formulas that determined Medicare reimbursements from year to year, with the Quality Payment Program or QPP.